 You may feel slight pain or a sting when the needle is inserted.
 You may also feel some throbbing at the site after the blood is drawn.

-Your doctor may also order this test if you have angina that is getting worse, but no other signs of a heart attack.
+Your provider may also order this test if you have angina that is getting worse, but no other signs of a heart attack.
 (Angina is chest pain thought to be from a part of your heart not getting enough blood flow.)

 The troponin test may also be done to help detect and evaluate other causes of heart injury.

 The test may be done along with other cardiac marker tests, such as CPK isoenzymes or myoglobin.